sanamrahimi/-Hello-project/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: open in code editor